opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 The preview window framebar displays rendered frames in grey, frames that have to be rendered yet in red, and the current frame that is being rendered in light red.

-.. note:: To optimize the preview time only the area visible in the preview window will be rendered: if you zoom out the work area the preview will resume to render the new visualized area.
+.. note:: To optimize the preview time only the area visible in the preview window will be rendered: if you zoom out the viewer the preview will resume to render the new visualized area.

 The Preview Settings dialog lets you define the resolution, range, step and shrink of the preview frames.
 Settings are the following: